 Our office then went to the arraignment on behalf of our client (she stayed in Washington State) and requested that the judge offer judicial diversion.
 The judge did so over the Redondo Beach City Prosecutor’s argument that the judge should use his discretion to decline judicial diversion because it was “aggravated” public urination because it was a female.

-The conditions set by the judge were that our client attend 26 Alcoholics Anonymous (AA) meetings and make a $550 “contribution” the Hermosa Beach Nuisance Abatement fund (to install new public restrooms to prevent incidents of public urination and to install better lighting near the restrooms and better signage directing people to the restroom locations).
+The conditions set by the judge were that our client attend 26 Alcoholics Anonymous (AA) meetings and make a $550 “contribution” to the Hermosa Beach Nuisance Abatement Fund (to install new public restrooms to prevent incidents of public urination and to install better lighting near the restrooms and better signage directing people to the restroom locations).
 If the client attended the AA meetings, made the $550 contribution and stayed out of trouble for a year, the case would be dismissed.

 Our client gladly accepted the terms of judicial diversion.
 She was very happy to be given the opportunity to avoid any conviction at all, given the tough job market where any conviction for something other than for a parking ticket could mean being rejected for a job.